artist-project/ARTIST/source/Tooling/pre-migration/benchmarking controller/README.md

 ----
 -- Integration with GUI interface

--- Implementation of more Cloud Providers connectors (GAE and Azure)
+-- Implementation of more Cloud Providers connectors (e.g.,GAE)

 Reference to the user/installation manual
 ----